rathiromil13/Info_Viz_HW1/Readme.md

 ![Plot for GDP Distribution Across Continents[]{label="fig:Overall GDP Vs Child Mortality Vs Life Expectancy}](overall_life_gdp.png)
 ###### Figure 6: Overall Life Expectancy Vs GDP per Capita Vs Child Mortality Rate

-We can observe that Life Exopectancy goes hand in hand with GDP per capita i.e. they've higher correlation.
-As expected negative relationship with Child Mortality,
+We can observe that Life Expectancy goes hand in hand with GDP per capita i.e. they've higher correlation and as expected shares a negative relationship with Child Mortality,

 Here's the distribution for each continent.
 The Life Expectancy for Africa value as well as range is relatively less than other three continents while it is relatively high for Europe.